Jhin999/stats220/README.md

 # stats220
-## This repo is used to upload stats220 assignment.
+This is my stats220 repo.